HomeLatest NewsTelecomCentre’s PLI scheme extension to boost business growth: Foxconn

 In a major boost to the telecom equipment markets, the Centre’s extension to the production-linked incentive (PLI) scheme on Monday is set to accelerate business growth for key manufacturers in the market.

-Soon after the announcement made by Union finance minister Nirmala Sitharaman, Taiwanese electronics major Foxconn said the extension granted for achieving manufacturing targets under the production-linked incentive (PLI) scheme will help the company to accelerate its business and qualify for receiving incentives.
+Soon after the announcement made by Union minister Nirmala Sitharaman, Taiwanese electronics major Foxconn said the extension granted for achieving manufacturing targets under the production-linked incentive (PLI) scheme will help the company to accelerate its business and qualify for receiving incentives.

-“We are delighted that the PLI scheme change in the base year has been extended by the of India in the light of a challenging year for all companies due to the pandemic situation.
-This thoughtful change will help to accelerate our business and thereby achieve the qualifying revenue under the PLI Scheme,” Josh Foulger, Country Head and Managing Director, Rising Stars Mobile (A Foxconn Technology Group Company) said.
+“We are delighted that the PLI scheme change in the base year has been extended by the Government of in the light of a challenging year for all companies due to the pandemic situation.
+This thoughtful change will help us to accelerate our business and thereby achieve the qualifying revenue under the PLI Scheme,” Josh Foulger, Country Head and Managing Director, Rising Stars Mobile (A Foxconn Technology Group Company) said.

 Advertisement